wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

-## Step 5: Attach a public gateway.
+## Step 5: Attach a public gateway
 {: #step-5-attach-a-public-gateway}

 Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.